 As the project progressed I noticed a distinct shift in the direction my initial idea was heading.
 It became apparent the images I was producing were almost entirely the product of my subconscious feelings of alienation and discomfort amongst my fellow Britons.
-As I photographed I was almost exclusively drawn to scenes that on some level conjured feelings of distaste, of discomfort, and most significantly, of a Britain I felt no connection with.
+As I photographed I was almost exclusively drawn to scenes that on some level conjured feelings of distaste, of discomfort, and most significantly, of a Britain I no longer felt a connection with.
 This subconscious animosity is in itself problematic, and evidently a direct manifestation of the cultural divisions we face in the present-day.

 Photographed – July 2016.